ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

 A :term:`Project` is a logical collection of Ansible playbooks.

-You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your server, or by placing your playbooks into a source code management (SCM) system supported by climber, including Git, Subversion, and Red Hat Insights.
+You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your server, or by placing your playbooks into a source code management (SCM) system supported by ascender, including Git, Subversion, and Red Hat Insights.
 To create a Red Hat Insights project, refer to :ref:`insights`.

 .. note::